cyverse-archive/Donkey/doc/endpoints/filesystem/directory-listing.md

 __Request Query Params__:

 * proxyToken - A valid CAS ticket.
-* includefiles - If set to a value, returns the files in the directory.
-Optional.
 * path - The path to list.
 Optional.
 If ommitted, the user's home directory is used.

 __Response Body__: